influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.8/data_formats/input/value.md

 ## Configuration

 You **must** tell Telegraf what type of metric to collect by using the `data_type` configuration option.
-Available options are:
+Available data type options are:

 1. integer
 2. float or long